One of the most common things I hear from founders is:

 Here, teams continuously busy themselves launching features that usually end up having no impact on core product metrics.

 One way to prevent this is to test assumptions before building anything.
 When we think of a “good” idea, we silently assume that we are silently assuming.
-And test whether these things are really true to make this idea less risky.
+And we test whether these things are really true to make the idea less risky.

 However, for various reasons, user research can be tricky.
 One of them is response rates, which is getting people to give you feedback.
 For example, the average response rate for all surveys is 5-30%.